Why Get a Colonoscopy?

-During a colonoscopy, a thin, flexible tube is inserted into the rectum.
-Using a high-definition camera at its tip, our doctors view the inside the colon, also known as the large intestine, to look and remove growths called polyps.
-Polyps may be precancerous (called adenomas), which can lead to colon cancer.
+During a colonoscopy, the doctor inserts a thin, flexible tube with a high-definition camera at its tip into the rectum.
+This allows the doctor to view the inside of the colon, also known as the large intestine, to look for and remove growths called polyps.
+Polyps (called adenomas) may be precancerous, which can lead to colon cancer.

 We also use colonoscopy to detect and examine inflamed tissue, ulcers, and bleeding, and to diagnose causes of unexplained changes in bowel habits.